therooler/therooler.github.io/pages/about.md

 quantum equivalent of the perceptron, that makes use of a generalization of the cross entropy to learn a parametrized quantum systen.

-Additionally, since 2017 I have been part of a frictionless data-driven cloud platform start-up that uses growth hacking business intelligence experts to help transition companies to the 17th century.

-If all goes well, I will start my PhD in 2020 at To, in Be-Determined, under the supervision of professor T.B.
-Determined.
+Since 2017, I have also been part of a data science start-up with three fellow students from Radboud University.
+Through this experience I learned a lot about software development and appyling machine learning in the industry.

+I am currently a PhD candidate at Waterloo University with a position at the Vector Institute in Toronto.
+My research is supervised by professor Juan Felipe Carrasquilla.

 Link to [CV](/assets/pdf/cv_rwiersema.pdf)